mataeian/Rcodes_ataeian2022/Figure3_Heatmap.md

 # Heatmap for gene content of the bins

-Saved the excel file as .csv with bins as columns and genes as rows and called it
+Saved the excel file as .csv with bins as columns and genes as rows and called it bins_function.csv

 ### Set working directory and loaded libraries
 ```